Dgame/blog/content/tik-take-toe-in-rust-in-a-ddd-fashion/index.md

 ```

 **Two problems remain**:
- - We still can assign the same player to X and O. That's a problem we can only solve at runtime by comparing the players and - if both are humans - the name.
+ - We still can assign the same player to X and O. But that may be intentional, since two people can have the same name and the perspective of two bots playing against each other also sounds exciting.
- - We now can assign X or O twice because of the type `Marker`.
+ - We now can assign X or O twice (because of the type `Marker`) and must pay attention to it at runtime.
 We should make X and O to be their very own types:

 ```rust
 pub struct X {